sswam/allemande/doc/guide.md

 ## AI Vision

-Characters based on models from OpenAI, Anthropic and Google can see images in the chat.
+Characters based on models from OpenAI, Anthropic and Google can see images in the chat, also Grok and Gok from xAI.
 Other characters cannot.
-They all tend to pretend that they can see them, though!
+They may tend to pretend that they can see them, though!
 When images have alt text, it helps unsighted users and text-only models.

 By default, AIs can see one image from the immediately preceding message, such as a single uploaded image.
 They cannot see other images in the chat history.